Light in painting: History

 The Good Shepherd (c.
 200), catacomb of Domitilla, Rome.

-This effect was already known empirically by ancient painters.
-Cicero was of the opinion that painters saw more than normal people in umbris et eminentia ("in shadows and eminences"), that is, depth and protrusion.
-And Pseudo-Longinus – in his work On the Sublime – said that "although the colors of shadow and light are on the same plane, side by side, the light jumps immediately into view and seems not only to stand out but actually to be closer."
+This effect was already known empirically in antiquity.
+Cicero observed that painters perceived more than ordinary people in umbris et eminentia (“in shadows and projections”), that is, depth and relief.
+Pseudo-Longinus likewise noted in On the Sublime that although light and shadow lie on the same plane, light immediately attracts the eye and appears closer.

-Hellenistic art was fond of light effects, especially in landscape painting, as denoted in the stuccoes of La Farnesina.
-Chiaroscuro was widely used in Roman painting, as denoted in the illusory architectures of the frescoes of Pompeii, although it disappeared during the Middle Ages.
-Vitruvius recommended as more suitable for painting the northern light, being more constant due to its low mutability in tone.
-Later, in Paleochristian art, the taste for contrasts between light and shadow became evident – as can be seen in Christian sepulchral paintings and in the mosaics of Santa Pudenciana and Santa María la Mayor – in such a way that this style has sometimes been called "ancient impressionism".
+Hellenistic art showed a marked interest in light effects, particularly in landscape painting, as seen in the stuccoes of La Farnesina.
+Chiaroscuro was widely employed in Roman painting, notably in the illusionistic architectures of Pompeii, though it largely disappeared during the Middle Ages.
+Vitruvius recommended northern light for painting because of its stability.
+In early Christian art, strong contrasts of light and shadow reappeared in sepulchral paintings and in the mosaics of Santa Pudenziana and Santa Maria Maggiore, a tendency sometimes described as “ancient impressionism".